Issei Noro

 Issei Noro (野呂 一生, Noro Issei) is a Japanese guitarist, songwriter, producer, and composer, best known as a founding member of the jazz fusion band Casiopea.

-Noro began his musical career in 1976 with Casiopea at EastEast '76, serving as the group's guitarist.
-Casiopea made its recording debut in 1979 with their self-titled album, and Noro remained with the band until 2006, when activities were suspended.
-He returned when Casiopea restarted in 2012 following the 2011 Tōhoku earthquake and tsunami, and continues to perform with the group.
-Outside Casiopea, Noro formed the band Inspirits in 2008 and has collaborated with other jazz‑fusion musicians.
+Noro began his musical career in 1976 with Casiopea, serving as the group's guitarist.
+Casiopea made its recording debut in 1979 with their self-titled album, and Noro remained with his band until 2006, when activities were suspended.
+He returned when Casiopea restarted in 2012 following the 2011 earthquake, tsunami, and subsequent nuclear disaster, and continues to perform with his group.
+Outside Casiopea, Noro formed the band Inspirits in 2008 and has collaborated with other jazz fusion musicians.
 He is an endorsed artist of Yamaha, which has provided him with custom-made guitars, and is noted for his guitar-playing techniques.

-Early life and education
+Early and personal life

-Noro was born in the Meguro ward of Tokyo, Japan on 1 January 1957.
-Because he was born on Japanese New Year, he was given the name "Issei" (一生), meaning "lifetime."
-His father passed away before he was one year old, and he was then raised by a single mother who worked as a schoolteacher.
+Noro was born on Japanese New Year's Day, 1 January 1957 in a Meguro ward of Tokyo, Japan.
+Because he was born on Japanese New Year, he was given his name, "Issei" (一生), meaning "lifetime".
+His father passed away when he was one year old, and then, he was raised by his single mother, who worked as a schoolteacher.
 His grandparents moved from Aomori to Tokyo to live nearby and help raise him and his older sister.
 During his childhood, he aspired to be a painter and developed a strong appreciation for art.

-As a junior high student, Noro began playing guitar after seeing a friend's steel-string acoustic guitar, later switching to electric guitar and seeing the American band Grand Funk Railroad on tour.
-He then attended Tokyo Metropolitan Tamagawa High School, where he became obsessed with hard rock and became influenced by Jimmy Page and Jeff Beck.
-During this time, he joined a rock community where he met bassist Tetsuo Sakurai, and began rehearsing with him in sessions that led to the formation of Casiopea.
+As a junior high student, Noro began playing guitar after seeing a friend's steel-string acoustic guitar, later switching to electric guitar and seeing an American band Grand Funk Railroad on tour.
+Then, he attended Tokyo Metropolitan Tamagawa High School, where he became obsessed with hard rock and became influenced by Jimmy Page and Jeff Beck.
+During this time, he joined a rock community, where he met bassist Tetsuo Sakurai, and began rehearsing with him in sessions that led to the formation of Casiopea.
 He also started learning jazz, studying theory from books by Joe Pass and Sadao Watanabe.
-After graduating senior high school, he enrolled at Meisei University and joined the band Fancy House, a band made up of the university's light music club members.
+After graduating senior high school, he enrolled at Meisei University and joined a band Fancy House, a band made up of the university's light music club members.
 He dropped out after one year to pursue music full time.